 The Steward must be a barrister of five years standing, or a solicitor of seven years standing, and is appointed by The Queen under Seal of the Duchy.
 The main duties of the Steward are: to receive plaints; to issue summonses; to preside over courts; to issue precepts to the Barmaster for summoning juries; and to preside as judge at small Barmote Courts.

-The current office-holder is Michael Richard Cockerton, Solicitor of Goodwin, Cockerton and Colhoun of Bakewell.
+The current office-holder is Mr. Michael Cockerton, a Solicitor of Goodwin, Cockerton and Colhoun of Bakewell.

 The Barmaster is appointed by The Queen on the advice of the Chancellor.
 He acts as a kind of policeman and is the lynch-pin or ‘stowse’ of the Court.
 The main duties of the Barmaster are: to act as executor of precepts from the Steward; to attend views of mines; to walk the field and see that works are wrought; to see that ‘Lot and Cope’ are measured and accounted to the Lord of the Field (The Queen); to see that justice is done between the mines, miners adventurers and the Lord; to apportion veins discovered; and to collect fines.